zack2016/smarthome/doc/developer/source/development_plugin/plugin_metadata.rst

   The data is going to be used:

   - for generating documentation pages (that way the item attribute descriptions will not be needed in the README.md file)
   - for guiding users in a graphical configuration utility

+- ``logic_parameters:`` - Definition of logic parameters that can bei used in ``/etc/logic.yaml`` to configure a logic.

+  - for generating documentation pages (that way the parameter descriptions will not be needed in the README.md file)
+  - for guiding users in a graphical configuration utility